 Yoast SEO > General > XML sitemaps > On

 Set up an email along the lines of “firstname.lastname@example.org or email@example.com” if WordPress did not do so automatically.
 This can be done in the cPanel of your hosting company.

 8. Sign up for:

 - Google Analytics: A free service by Google that helps you track the amount of people that use your website and how.
-It shows the daily amount of visitors, their locations, and how they found your website
+It shows the daily amount of visitors, their locations, content browsed, and how they found your website

 - Google Search Console: Another free service that allows you to manage your presence in Google search results.
 It’ll also tell you what keywords show your posts in the search results.